 We further analyzed the impact of hotspots on the ICT distribution.
-Figure 4(a) shows the CCDF of ICT for the contact time distribution of friends in private areas and in public areas, respectively.
+Figure5 shows the CCDF of ICT for the contact time distribution of friends in private areas and in public areas, respectively.
 It can be seen that the ICT distribution of friends in private areas decays faster than that of friends in public areas.
-From Equation 5, we obtain the value of $\alpha$ for friends in public hotspots as 0.1507 and the value in private hotspots as 0.1615.
+From Eq.
+(3), we obtain α for friends in public hotspots as 0.1507 and the value in private hotspots as 0.1615.
 We also found that when the user contact time exceeds 33958 s, the possibility of users making contact in private areas is virtually zero.
 This implies that people prefer to spend more time in public areas than that in private areas.

-Similarly, Figure 4(b) shows the CCDF of ICT for the contact time distribution of strangers in private areas and public areas, respectively.
-There is virtually no difference between the two situations: the value of $\alpha$ in public hotspots is 0.2217, which implies that stranger contact time does not depend on the place where the encounter occurs.
+Similarly, Figure6 shows the CCDF of ICT for the contact time distribution of strangers in private areas and public areas, respectively.
+There is virtually no difference between the two situations; the value of α in public hotspots is 0.2150 and that in private hotspots is 0.2217, which implies that stranger contact time does not depend on the place where the encounter occurs.